 (a) When she is recovering from malaria.

-As she is taking care of someone suffering from chicken-pox and was on fast for the last four-day because her immunity had lowered.
+As she is taking care of someone suffering from chicken pox and was on a fast for the last four-day because her immunity had lowered.
 That’s why there is more chance that she will fall sick.